philipturner/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 Uses the same {100} reconstructed cube as the previous test.
 Quite literally a visualization of atoms moving to reconstruct into dimers.
 Since the nanopart is a cube, surface strain does not significantly warp the physical dimensions.

-TODO: Create and link a YouTube video in a future commit.
+TODO: Create and link a YouTube video

 ## Critical Pixel Count